joseph-tamayo/joseph-tamayo/README.md

 # Welcome to my profile!

-- 👋 Hi, I’m @Jitinchigo
+- 👋 Hi, I’m @joseph-tamayo
 - 👀 I’m interested in game development, web development and databases.
 - 🌱 I’ve completed my learning on programming @ coderacademy.com.au
 - 💞️ I’m looking to collaborate on indie games!
 I am a music composer, voice actor and sfx designer and editor!